October 2, 2025 · Mikhail Vasiliev

 Experiments

-Not all team members were engaged in the experiments, and later a lack of resources was added.
+Not all team members were involved in the experiments, and before long resources started running out.
 Gradually the team dissolved.

-In the last years (2021–2025) I worked alone.
-This slowed the process down, but gave me full control over everything—from code architecture to game design details.
+In the last years (2021-2025) I worked alone.
+This slowed the process down, but gave me full control over everything - from code architecture to game design details.
 But experiments again and again ran into dead ends: some projects were frozen, others scrapped.
-Sometimes it seemed the very idea of universality was impossible—after all, even the authors of GURPS had failed to bring their system successfully into computer form.
+Sometimes it seemed the very idea of universality was impossible - after all, even the creators of GURPS had failed to successfully translate their system into a computer format.

 Of all the experiments, only Flint Age (2022) made it to release.
 It came out 'clunky' and inconvenient, but for me it was an important milestone.

-After it and a couple of shelved projects, I realized: the genre of historical strategy itself was too limiting.
-I tried something completely different—and the process began to move.
-It was as if magic happened, and all the pieces began to fit together.
-That’s how Next Run was born.
+After it and a couple of shelved projects, I realized: the genre of historical strategy itself was limiting.
+I tried something completely different - and the process finally shifted.
+That is how Next Run was born.

 Next Run

-Next Run allowed me to embody the principles I had been pursuing all this time.
+Next Run let me realize the principles I had been working toward all this time.
 This is where the foundations of universality were laid:

 - Flexible settings.
 The main mode is based on procedurally generated maps, but there is also a story-driven map (tutorial mode).